 Several times over the last few months I have heard things which alarmed me, information which suggests the global collapse is upon us, disaster imminent.

-I felt I couldn’t cope with the information, I have no reference points for how to handle global meltdown and the ensuing catastrophe.
-It’s bad enough already, the mass extinction, human despair, wars, political mayhem, please don’t tell me it’s going to get worse.
+I freaked out.
+With no reference points for how to handle global meltdown and ensuing catastrophe I could not cope.
+It’s bad enough already; the mass extinction, human misery and despair, wars, political mayhem, please don’t tell me it’s going to get worse.

 I really do not want to hear that!

-I tend to avoid the news, draw back from the human suffering, rant at the political ineptitude and then fall back into a semi-denial.
-I manage to carry on bearing my heavy load of pain for what is occurring on my planet home, muffled in a thick blanket of busyness, not stopping, not thinking, trying not to feel anything about it.
+I tend to avoid the news and draw back from the human suffering.
+Ranting at the political ineptitude is common and then I fall back into a semi-denial.
+Bearing my heavy load of pain for what is occurring on my planet home becomes muffled in a thick blanket of busyness, not stopping, not thinking, not feeling anything about anymore.
+Respite.

 How can I do this though, it does feel too big, too scary and too much for one little human like me to deal with?